hiraise/tt-frontend/README.md

 ## Key Features

-- **Authentication**: Includes login functionality with Redux Toolkit for state management.
+- **Authentication**: Includes login and signup functionality with Redux Toolkit for state management.
 - **Responsive Design**: Components are optimized for both desktop and mobile devices.
 - **Localization**: Supports localization for text and images.
 - **Reusable Components**: Includes a library of reusable UI components and widgets.
+- **Error Handling**: Centralized error handling for global and local errors.

 ## Project Goals